-The DMO currently publishes daily end of day gilt and Treasury bill reference prices on behalf of the Gilt-edged Market Makers Association (GEMMA) and CREST respectively.
-On 21 January 2015 the DMO announced a strategic intention to withdraw in due course from the provision of these reference prices.
+Until 21 July 2017 the DMO published daily end of day gilt and Treasury bill reference prices on behalf of the Gilt-edged Market Makers Association (GEMMA) and CREST respectively.

 In May 2015 the DMO published the feedback that it received during this stakeholder engagement process and in July it announced that the government intends to establish a formal and independent process to review the provision of reference prices and facilitate the transition to a successor arrangement through the appointment of an individual to lead the review and oversee the transition.

 In January 2016, the government appointed Professor David Miles CBE, professor at Imperial College, London and former member of the Bank of England’s Monetary Policy Committee, to lead this review.

 On 19 May 2016, the Independent Reference Prices Review launched a consultation to gather further views on the necessary features of any successor arrangements and the approach to transitioning to them.
 All interested parties were encouraged to respond to the consultation by 19 June 2016.